machal/cssmine-content/css3-flexbox.md

 When dealing with full page layouts, its is better to use a CSS3 Grid Layout which unfortunately has little browser support.
-However, using flexbox for full page payouts is possible - you just need to watch out for slow devices or internet connections where it is not going to render optimally.
+However, using flexbox for full page layouts is possible - you just need to watch out for slow devices or internet connections where it is not going to render optimally.
 See
 <http://jakearchibald.com/2014/dont-use-flexbox-for-page-layout/>